 If you wish to add another line of authority to your license at a later date, you will only pay the $5 NIPR fee.

-Fill out and submit your online application on the NIPR Iowa website.
+Each resident and non-resident insurance producer licensed in Iowa must first fill out and submit your online application on the NIPR Iowa website.

 Step 5.
 Application Review

 Once you have submitted your application and have filled all the other requirements, your license application will be reviewed by the state.
 Your background check initiated by the application will also be reviewed.

 If everything is to acceptable standards your license should be issued quickly.
 If there are any items from your background check that need to be reviewed, it may slow down the process of issuance.
 If this is the case, the state may contact you to provide context to the issues that they have run into.

 After submitting the application, you won’t receive any correspondence from the state regarding your license.
 The instructions we received from the licensing department were to wait a couple of days, then look up your license number with the State Based Systems Iowa License Lookup Tool.
 This is also where you will go to print your license.

 You’ve done the work, put in the time and effort, and now hold the key to your own success!
 We’re proud of you.
 Take five (5) minutes and celebrate.

 Once you’ve passed your exams and completed the licensing application, you are now a licensed insurance agent in Iowa.
 A common question we hear is, “I have my insurance license, now what?”
 Here are a few things you can do or need to know: